-Top 10 Websites to Watch Chinese TV Series Online For Free
+Top 10 Websites to Watch Chinese TV Series Online For Free | China Whisper

 4. Letv

 LeTV, a popular Chinese streaming website based in Beijing, supplies legal TV shows and movies from countries and regions such as Mainland China, South Korea, Hong Kong, Taiwan and Thailand.
+It provides different dramas including costume drama, romance drama, Wuxia drama, war drama, fantasy drama and so on.

 For users from outside Mainland China VPN service is needed to unlock its region restriction.

+It has different versions apps available.
+You can download it here at http://mobile.le.com/?ref=2035.

 5. QQ TV

 QQ is the largest free instant messaging application in China and its TV Channel provides the full-episode TV plays online.
-Its mobile app are supports Android, iOS and Windows Phone platform.
+Its mobile apps support Android, iOS and Windows Phone platform.
+It has both overseas and Chinese drama available online and is one of the best website to Chinese drama watch online.

+QQ TV has almost all versions of software available on smart phone, windows, mac, iPad and TV.

 6. Tudou TV

-Tudou, a Chinese video sharing website, owns many full-length TV series, TV shows and movies from China, South Korea the USA, England and other regions.
+Tudou, a Chinese video sharing website, owns many full-length TV series, variety TV shows and movies from China, South Korea the USA, England and other regions.
 All these dramas are available on its mobile app and are free to download.

+Tudou is has already been acquired by Youku, so they should share the same dram database.

 7. Kankan TV

-Xunlei Kankan is a video-on-demand site which provides high-definition TV and other video contents.
+Tiantian Kankan is a video-on-demand site which provides high-definition TV and other video contents.
 At present there is no region restriction for all its dramas, users can watch them anywhere in the world.

+Its drama channels including Mainland China TV, Hong Kong and Taiwan drama, South Korea and USA dramas for you to watch for free.

-Xunlei Kankan is also available on mobile platforms including Android and iOS.
+Tiantian Kankan is also available on mobile platforms including Android and iOS.

-8. PPTV If you are a Chinese drama lover, PPTV is the right place to go.
+If you are a Chinese drama lover, PPTV is the right place to go.
 PPTV provides video-on-demand of dramas and other contents.
 I strongly recommend it for its well-designed interface, fast speed and vast drama resources.

 PPTV is available for a variety of systems, including windows PC, Mac, Android mobile phones, and iPads etc. It is absolutely free to watch all its dramas online from anywhere in the world.

-9. Iqiyi TV Iqiyi.com, like Hulu in the US, is a streaming video platform that focuses on Chinese HD TV series and movies.
+Iqiyi.com, like Hulu in the US, is a streaming video platform that focuses on Chinese HD TV series and movies.
 The site is owned by Baidu, China’s largest Internet search engine.

 Besides the latest copyrighted video contents, IQiyi also produces its own content including drama programs, that cater to young people.
+Iqiyi is probably the most popular and the largest Chinese drama and movie website at present.

-10. Sohu TV Sohu Video channel provides the latest legitimate HD TV plays from Mainland China, Hong Kong and Taiwan.
+Sohu Video channel provides the latest legitimate HD TV plays from Mainland China, Hong Kong and Taiwan.
 The site belongs to Sohu.com, one of the biggest China Internet portal.
 Its strong financial strength guarantees many exclusive dramas and TV shows.
 The site also produces video contents itself.

+Above are the most popular websites to watch Chinese drama online.
+Do you know other websites that allow you to watch Chinese TV series online for free?
+Please leave a comment below.

+Awesome! thank you for sharing these list.
+I can watch Chinese movies using the said sites above.
+However, there are times that i can’t watch them because of my bad internet connection.
+That being said, I decided to download some of them so that I can watch offline.
+With that, I used the Acethinker Video Keeper, this software helps me to grab chinese movies anytime I want.

 Love Letter (Korean: 러브레터; RR: Leo-beu Le-teo) is a 2003 South Korean television series starring Jo Hyun-jae, Soo Ae and Ji Jin-hee.[1]
 It aired on MBC from February 10 to April 1, 2003 on Mondays and Tuesdays at 21:55 for 16 episodes.
 This drama revolves around Lee Woo-jin’s conflict between priesthood and …